 - The Diocese is divided into two Archdeaconries: Chesterfield and Derby.

-- The Diocese is divided further into 16 Deaneries: seven in the Chesterfield Archdeaconry and nine in Derby Archdeaconry.
+- The Diocese is divided further into eight Deaneries: four in the Chesterfield Archdeaconry and four in Derby Archdeaconry.

 - Since the Diocese was legally inaugurated in 1927, there have been seven Diocesan Bishops